NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Bogeyman.md

     desc: "DC 27, attack +19; __4th __ (1 slots) _[[Spells/Vapor Form|Gaseous Form]]_, _[[Spells/Invisibility|Invisibility]]_, _[[Spells/Nightmare|Nightmare]]_, _[[Spells/Phantasmal Killer|Phantasmal Killer]]_; __3rd __ (2 slots) _[[Spells/Fear|Fear]]_, _[[Spells/Mind Reading|Mind Reading]]_; __2nd __ (1 slots) _[[Spells/Knock|Knock (At-Will)]]_\n__Cantrips__  __(5th)__ _[[Spells/Ghost Sound|Ghost Sound]]_, _[[Spells/Message|Message]]_\n__Constant__  __(5th)__ _[[Spells/Truespeech|Tongues]]_"

   - name: "Devour Soul"
-    desc: "`pf2:3` (occult) **Requirements** The bogeyman has killed a creature within the last round and is adjacent to the creature\n**Effect** The bogeyman consumes the creature's soul.
+    desc: "`pf2:3` (occult) **Requirements** The bogeyman has killed a creature within the last round and is adjacent to the creature\n* * *\n\n**Effect** The bogeyman consumes the creature's soul.
 The soul is utterly destroyed-nothing short of [[Spells/Wish|Wish]] or a similar effect can restore it to life, and only after the bogeyman has been slain.
 The bogeyman regains Hit Points equal to double the level of the consumed creature.
 Each time the bogeyman consumes 10 souls, it increases its level by 1, and its statistics improve accordingly."

   - name: "Mobility"
     desc: "  When the bogeyman uses a Stride action to move half their Speed or less, that movement does not trigger reactions."